chandra-gummaluru/chandra-gummaluru.github.io/_posts/2022-05-19-alphago-paper.md

 They focus on the case where $N = 19$; the state is represented as a matrix, $s \in \lbrace -1, 0, 1 \rbrace^{19 \times 19}$.

+Categorical variables can easily be represented numerically by mapping the category space to $\mathbb{N}$.
+However, doing so implies an ordering of the categories.
+Thus, an $N$-ary categorical variable is often represented as a binary $N$-dimensional unit-vector, where each dimension of the vector corresponds to one category.

 ### Modelling $p$
 The authors model $p$ as a deep neural-network (DNN), $p_w$, which we henceforth refer to as the **policy network**.
 The input to the policy network consists of the board configuration, as well as several useful features (e.g., the number of liberties for each point, the number of stones that would be captured if a stone was played at each point, etc.), all of which are represneted using a one-hot encoding[^2].
 When stacked together, this results in a $48$ channel $19 \times 19$ binary image.